-Among the top tourist attractions in Orlando, you’ll find fun activities for the entire family.
+Among the city’s top tourist attractions, you’ll find fun activities for the entire family.
 Theme parks like Walt Disney World, SeaWorld, and Universal Orlando Resort lead the way.
-Yet, Orlando is more than just amusement parks and kitschy crowd-pleasers.
+Yet, Central Florida’s most popular travel destination is more than just amusement parks and kitschy crowd-pleasers.

 For respite from the crowds, duck into its world-class museums or relax in its leafy parks & nature reserves.
 Gourmands will also love exploring the city’s innovative food & drink scene in Downtown Orlando.

-Wondering what to do in Orlando?
-Start planning your trip with this guide to the best places to visit in Orlando, Florida.
+Wondering what to do and where to go?
+Start planning your trip with this guide to the best places to visit in Orlando, Florida!